ktt288/Internet-Web-Tech-Info/docs/article_4.md

   - 応用
     - Good to know that the issue is fixed.
 ## 事実や状況や考えを伝える
+- My name is Kotaro Tsuchiya and I'm part of the solutions archtect team at XX.
+- I've reviewd your request, and based on your requirements have routed it to one of may colleagues.
 - Looking at the server resource, the CPU utilization still seems to be on high side.
   - 応用
     - Looking at the offload rate, delivery volume to origin still seems to be on high side.